mgutz/dat/README.md

     Exec()

 // To reset values to their default value, use DEFAULT
-// eg, to reset payment_type to its default value res, err := sess.
+// eg, to reset payment_type to its default value in DDL res, err := sess.
     Update("payments").
     Set("payment_type", dat.DEFAULT).